 Are Accelerated Nursing Programs Worth It?

 There are many compelling reasons to consider enrolling in an accelerated nursing program.
-For example, pursuing a nursing career will place you in an in-demand field that allows you to make a positive difference in the lives of others.
+For example, pursuing a nursing career will place you in a face-paced field that allows you to make a positive difference in the lives of others.
 Plus, the nursing field offers many opportunities to specialize and pursue advancement.

-Nurses have long been in high demand; in fact, there is a shortage of qualified nurses that is likely to continue for the foreseeable future.
-As of September 2021, the U.S. Bureau of Labor Statistics Occupational Outlook Handbook estimates job growth for registered nurses to increase by about 9% from 2020 to 2030 — as fast as the average for all profession — accounting for an estimated increase of 276,800 jobs in the field.2
+Nurses have long played a critical role in healthcare organizations.
+In fact, there is a shortage of qualified nurses that is likely to continue for the foreseeable future.
+As of September 2021, the U.S. Bureau of Labor Statistics Occupational Outlook Handbook estimates job growth for registered nurses to increase by about 9% from 2020 to 2030 — as fast as the average for all profession — accounting for an estimated increase of 276,800 jobs in the field.3

 2. Nurses Make a Positive Difference in Their Communities